Toshiharu Ikeda: Later career and death

 Through the 1990s, Ikeda did little work in theatrical films, most of his output being V-Cinema action and erotic films, including two entries in Toei Video's "XX: Beautiful" series based on the books of Arimasa Osawa, XX: Beautiful Beast (1995), the story of a Chinese hitwoman, and XX: Beautiful Prey (1996), about a female serial killer.
 His 1997 theatrical film The Key has become known as the first Japanese film to show full frontal female nudity after the rules against depicting pubic hair were relaxed.
 After a lapse of some years, Ikeda returned to theatrical films with the 2001 two-part horror movie Campus Ghost Stories (aka Shadow of the Wraith) starring sisters Hitomi Miwa and Asumi Miwa.
 He continued with the 2004 film The Man Behind the Scissors, which critic Jasper Sharp found a "quirky and perplexing police procedural" about a series of scissor murders.
 Ikeda's last film, Aki Fukaki (2008), a departure from his usual genre films, was a serious drama based on the works of Sakunosuke Oda and starred Norito Yashima and Eriko Sato.

-It had been reported that Ikeda was fighting depression in his later years and a body found floating in the sea near Shima in the Mie Prefecture on December 26, 2010 was identified as his in late January 2011.
-His death may have been from an accidental fall or suicide but Ikeda had expressed a wish to die in the Shima area.
+Ikeda's body was found floating in the sea near Shima in the Mie Prefecture on December 26, 2010.
+He was identified in late January 2011.
+His death may have been from an accidental fall or suicide.
+In June, through his Twitter account, Ikeda had expressed a wish to die in the Shima area.
+He had been struggling with suicidal thoughts since being 18.